algoverzum/problemset/topics/min-max/shortest-word/statement/statement.en.md

 ### Constraints
 * $1 \le N \le 100$
-The words consist of the letters of the English alphabet and are almost 1000 letters long.
-The letters can be lowercase or uppercase.
+The words consist of lowercase letters of the English alphabet and are atmost 1000 letters long.

 ### Example input
     6